Keyfactor/iis-orchestrator/README.md

 #### STORE CONFIGURATION
 CONFIG ELEMENT	|DESCRIPTION
 ----------------|---------------
-Category | Select the IISU or the customized certificate store type name from above.
+Category | Select IIS Bound Certificate or the customized certificate store display name from above.
 Container | Optional container to associate certificate store with.
 Client Machine | Hostname of the IIS server containing the certificate store to be managed.
 Store Path | Windows certificate store to manage.
 Choose "My" for the Personal Store or "WebHosting" for the Web Hosting Store.
-Orchestrator | This is the orchestrator server registered with the appropriate capabilities to manage this certificate store type.
-SPN with Port | Typically False.
-Needed in some Kerberos configurations.
+Orchestrator | Select an approved orchestrator capable of managing IIS Bound Certificates (one that has declared the IISU capability)
 WinRm Protocol | Protocol to use when establishing the WinRM session.
 (Listener on Client Machine must be configured for selected protocol.)
-WinRm Port | Port WinRM listener is configured for (HTTPS default is 5986) Server Username | Username to use when establishing the WinRM session to the Client Machine.
+WinRm Port | Port WinRM listener is configured for (HTTPS default is 5986) SPN with Port | Typically False.
+Needed in some Kerberos configurations.
+Server Username | Username to use when establishing the WinRM session to the Client Machine.
 Account needs to be an administrator or have been granted rights to manage IIS configuration and manipulate the local machine certificate store.
 Server Password | Password to use when establishing the WinRM session to the Client Machine Use SSL | Ignored for this certificate store type.
 Transport encryption is determined by the WinRM Protocol Setting